Euro Slides, Dollar Rises After Elections in Germany, New Zealand

 "Given the relatively muted reaction to the many big recent shocks, we don't expect much in the way of volatility as a result of this," Paul Hatfield, global chief investment officer at Alcentra, which is part of BNY Mellon Investment Management, wrote in a note.

-Investors are now pricing in a 73% chance that the Fed raises rates again this year, up from 58% a week ago.
+Investors are now pricing in a 68% chance that the Fed raises rates again this year, up from 58% a week ago, according to CME Group data.
 Expectations that U.S. rates will rise help support the dollar by making U.S. assets more attractive to yield-seeking investors.

-In other Monday trading, the British pound rose 0.2% against the dollar.
-Moody's Investors Service cut the U.K.'s rating on Friday, citing the likelihood of a Brexit-linked economic slowdown.
-Separately, British Prime Minister Theresa May said Friday the U.K. would try to keep its current trade terms with the European Union for two years after its planned 2019 exit.
+In other Monday trading, the Japanese yen and Swiss franc rose as tensions between North Korea and the U.S. were reignited.
+North Korea's foreign minister said Monday the U.S. had declared war on North Korea and his country considered all possible responses to be on the table.
+Later, a U.S. State Department spokesman said the U.S. hasn't declared war on North Korea.

-The dollar slipped 0.1% against the Korean won, though it has gained 0.6% so far in September.
-Tensions between the U.S. and North Korea escalated further over the weekend as North Korea's foreign minister warned that a rocket attack on the U.S. mainland was inevitable.
-Also, U.S. warplanes flew off the east coast of North Korea.
+The dollar was down 0.3% against the Japanese and Swiss currencies, which investors often buy amid political uncertainty.

 --Chelsey Dulaney contributed to this article.